Acknowledgements

 Attacks: Use same die type.
 Multiple attacks are rolled as normal, but only the highest die deals damage.

-B/X Morale WIL score
+B/X Morale CHA score

 2 1